manuelmayer-dev/Macro-Deck-Windows-Utils-Plugin/README.md

 # Features
 - ## Run command line commands
-Run command line commands with an working directory and save the output directly to a variable
+Run command line commands in a working directory and save the output directly to a variable
 - ### Start application
 Start .exe, .ink and .url files with and without arguments
 - ### Open file